First transcontinental railroad: Union Pacific route

 The railroad established many townships along the way: Fremont, Elkhorn, Grand Island, North Platte, Ogallala and Sidney as the railroad followed the Platte River across Nebraska territory.
 The railroad even dipped into what would become the new state of Colorado after crossing the North Platte River as it followed the South Platte River west into what would become Julesburg before turning northwest along Lodgepole Creek into Wyoming.
 In the Dakota Territory (Wyoming) the new towns of Cheyenne, Laramie, Rawlins (named for Union General John Aaron Rawlins, who camped in the locality in 1867), Green River and Evanston (named after James Evans) were established, as well as many more fuel and water stops.
+The Continental Divide was crossed 29 mi west of Rawlins, at what would become the site of a town named Creston.
 The Green River was crossed with a new bridge, and the new "railroad" town of Green River constructed there after the tracks reached the Green River on October 1, 1868—the last big river to cross.

 On December 4, 1868, the Union Pacific reached Evanston, having laid almost 360 mi of track over the Green River and the Laramie Plains that year.
 By 1871, Evanston became a significant maintenance shop town equipped to carry out extensive repairs on the cars and steam locomotives.

 In the Utah Territory, the railroad once again diverted from the main emigrant trails to cross the Wasatch Mountains and went down the rugged Echo Canyon (Summit County, Utah) and Weber River canyon.
 To speed up construction as much as possible, Union Pacific contracted several thousand Mormon workers to cut, fill, trestle, bridge, blast and tunnel its way down the rugged Weber River Canyon to Ogden, Utah, ahead of the railroad construction.
 The Mormon and Union Pacific rail work was joined in the area of the present-day border between Utah and Wyoming.
 The longest of four tunnels built in Weber Canyon was 757 ft Tunnel 2.
 Work on this tunnel started in October 1868 and was completed six months later.
 Temporary tracks were laid around it and Tunnels 3 (508 ft), 4 (297 ft) and 5 (579 ft) to continue work on the tracks west of the tunnels.

 The tunnels were all made with the new dangerous nitroglycerine explosive, which expedited work but caused some fatal accidents.
 While building the railroad along the rugged Weber River Canyon, Mormon workers signed the Thousand Mile Tree which was a lone tree alongside the track 1000 mi from Omaha.
 A historic marker has been placed there.